• Skip to primary navigation

 So, writer #1 has convinced herself that she doesn’t have the necessary “contacts” to get work from The New York Times.
 Writer #2 can’t seem to figure out which publications accept health content (um, ALL OF THEM.
 Seriously, literally every single publication on this planet will buy a targeted health story if it applies to its audience), and writer #3 is out of ideas.
 Ideas, the currency of our trade, the reason you want to quit your job and become a writer (or already did!)

-You know and I know these are not real problems.
-They are excuses.
+You know and I know that these are not actual problems.

-These are psychological barriers that you’ve put in your path by convincing yourself that you’re not connected enough, creative enough, or smart enough to figure these things out.
-This is fear.
-Fear ensures you will not get work done and will not make money.
+They are psychological barriers you’ve put in your path by convincing yourself that you’re not connected enough, creative enough, or smart enough to figure these things out.

 My goal is to tear down those barriers.
 I will take you from a place where you view these bottlenecks not as challenges but as pieces of the puzzle that you’re yet to snap into place.